-Final grades are available approximately two weeks after the end of each term.
+Grades are available approximately two weeks after the end of each term.
 Students may receive grades in the following ways:

-- VIA THE INTERNET Grades are available by logging on to WebAdvisor at www. cuyamaca.edu.
-Select the View/Print Grades option for the requested semester and year. - IN PERSON Grades for the previous semester are available to students who present a photo I.D. at the Admissions and Records Office.
+- VIA THE INTERNET Grades are available by logging on to WebConnect at www.cuyamaca.net.
+Select the View/Print Grades option for the requested semester and year. - BY PHONE Grades will be available through College Connection.
+Call (619) 668-4040 and select the grade option.

+- IN PERSON Grades for the previous semester are available to students who present a photo I.D. at the Admissions and Records Office. - BY MAIL Students may have their grades mailed to them by submitting a written request (including their student identification number) and a stamped, selfaddressed envelope to the Admissions and Records Office.